-- Good Animals, Evil Animals: Played straight with lions and hyenas.
-Scar is the glaring exception to the former.
-No truly good hyenas have, to date, appeared in the films, although the TV Series implies that Shenzi, Banzai, and Ed settle for neutrality following the movie, and Lion Guard introducing Jasiri's Clan, who claim that Shenzi's clan are the exception, rather than the rule, when it comes to Hyenas?
+- Good Animals, Evil Animals: The lions and hyenas.
+With the exception of Scar, the lions are always portrayed as noble and honorable, while the hyenas are portrayed as scummy and subserviant to Scar.
+However, Timon & Pumbaa implies that Shenzi, Banzai, and Ed settle for neutrality following the movie, and The Lion Guard introduces Jasiri's clan, who claim that Shenzi's clan are the exception rather than the rule when it comes to hyenas.

 - Graceful Loser: Downplayed.
 During "Can You Feel The Love Tonight" Simba finally manages to pin Nala when they tumble down a hill and he lands on top of her.
 She rewards him for "beating her" with a lick on the cheek and a seductive look.

 - Hair Flip: Scars mane flips rather seductively during "Be Prepared".

 - Hakuna Matata: Trope Namer.
 Timon and Pumbaa tell Simba, who has just run away from his responsibilities and his life, that he doesn't need to worry about the past, because a carefree existence is much less trouble.
 Subverted: This mentality ends up becoming an obstacle Simba must throw off before he can kill Scar and claim his inheritance.
 In fact, it shows him being apathetically cynical.
 "Bad things happen and there's nothing you can do about it.
 So why worry?"